-Make sure the USB drive has been inserted already.
-As soon as it starts, enter
+- As soon as it starts, enter

-diskpart as shown here.
+diskpart.
 It will soon load a program called “Diskpart,” which is basically Microsoft’s disk-partitioning utility.
 It allows you to view, create, delete or modify any disk.

-Next to “Diskpart,” enter
+- Next to “Diskpart,” enter

-Sometimes the disk for USB may show “no media” and 0 bytes, which is normal.
-As long as Disk 1 shows properly, there is a USB drive in the system.
+Note: Sometimes the disk for USB may show “no media” and 0 bytes, which is normal.
+As long as “Disk 1” shows properly, there is a USB drive in the system.

-To wipe your removable media clean, enter
+- To wipe your removable media clean, enter

 clean.
 This will empty the contents of the USB drive completely.
-You can again check for freed space using

 list disk.
 Now the USB drive is ready for further modifications.
+Type

 2. Reallocate the USB Drive Volume from Disk Management Console

-As soon as the console window is open, you can see the disk number for your USB drive.
-Right-click on it and select “create simple volume.”
-It will lead to a “new simple volume wizard” pop-up window.
+- As soon as the console window is open, you can see the disk number for your USB drive.
+Right-click on it and select “New simple volume.”
+In some Windows versions, it may be available as “Create simple volume.”

-Once you click next, you can specify the volume size for the pen drive.
+- Specify the volume size for the pen drive.
 Select the maximum volume, which is shown as a default unit in MB.

-Format the partition in the next step.
+- Format the partition in the next step.
 This may be just an extra step because you have already wiped the data clean.
 But it is always better to be sure.

 3. Third-party options